Mark Meier, Executive Director

 When I launched Face It, I knew men would be more inclined to open up about their struggles in the presence of other men who had dealt with similar problems.
 So whether I’m raising money to support our retreats, camping trips, monthly breakfast, trips to a Twins baseball game, or I am running one of our weekly support groups, I keep in mind the importance of connecting guys to one another in their mutual fight against depression.

-Back in 2002, with my wife at work and my three young children sound asleep, I sat with the barrel of a loaded gun in my mouth with every intention of ending my life.
-The never-ending pain, the constant voices in my head telling me what a failure I was, and a misguided belief that I would be doing those around me a favor by ending my life had led me to this point.
-Thankfully, the cries of my then nine-month-old daughter interrupted this very ill-conceived plan, giving me the chance to overcome my own depression and found Face It.
+Back in 2002, with my wife at work and my three young children sound asleep, I had made a plan to end my life.
+The never-ending pain, the out of control behaviors, the constant voices in my head telling me what a failure I was, and a misguided belief that I would be doing those around me a favor by ending my life had led me to this point.
+Thankfully, my plan was interupted, I was hospitalized, and given a chance to enter into recovery from my challenges.

 Bill Dehkes, Chief Operating Officer